 mv -n file.txt /target/directory

-Simulates the move without making changes (-n
+Simulates the move without making changes (-n = no overwrite).

 Move Files with sudo (System Files)